128technology/docs/docs/config_gre_tunnel.md

 Generic Routing Encapsulation (GRE) is a lightweight tunneling protocol that encapsulates L3 traffic in an L3 and GRE header.
 The 128T Networking Platform now supports both a GRE plugin as well as native GRE tunnels.

 :::note
 This is not an SVR feature.
-No GRE tunnels will be created to send packets between peered 128T routers.
+GRE tunnels are not created to send packets between peered 128T routers.
 However, a packet coming from SVR can egress into a GRE tunnel, and vice versa.
 :::

 ## Sending Packets

-When a GRE tunnel is configured, sessions are set up to and from the tunnel.
-The first packet arriving at the 128T is sent to the service area.
-If the GRE tunnel is configured as a possible path for the service, the load balancer has the option of choosing the tunnel as the packet’s next hop.
+When a GRE tunnel is configured, sessions are set up to and from the endpoints.
+With a GRE tunnel configured as a possible path for the service, the load balancer has the option of choosing the tunnel as the packet’s next hop.

-When the tunnel is selcted as the next hop the session sets up normally, and a `tunnel_add` action is populated on the forward flow.
-This action adds the appropriate headers for the tunnel.
-When a packet reaches the end of the action chain, it is properly encapsulated and ready to go into the tunnel.
+When the tunnel is selcted as the next hop the session sets up normally, and the the appropriate headers are added for the tunnel.

 ## Receiving Packets

-When a GRE tunnel is configured, a static flow is created matching the IP addresses of the GRE tunnel.
-This static flow receives all traffic coming from that tunnel.
-The `tunnel_remove` action is added to strip off the tunnel headers and forward the packet to the normal lookup path.
+On the receiving end, a static flow is created to receive all traffic coming from that tunnel.
+When a GRE encapsulated packet arrives, the tunnel headers are removed and the packet is forwarded to the normal lookup path.
 If a session exists, the packet is processed by the corresponding flow.
-If the session for this packet does not yet exist, it is sent to the service area where a session is created.
+If the session for this packet does not yet exist, a session is created.

 ## Configuration